-- It typically contains random ingredients that don’t provide any nutritional benefit.
-Rather, they just flavor and color the meat, preserve it, and improve its texture.
-This means everything from artificial dyes and sweeteners to xanthan gum and sometimes even monosodium glutamate (MSG).
+- It typically contains a long list of ingredients that don’t provide any nutritional benefit.
+Rather, they flavor and color the meat, preserve it, and improve its texture.
+This means everything from artificial dyes and sweeteners to preservatives.

 Keep in mind that unless you’re eating imitation crab meat right out of the package (umm… yuck?), you’ll need to be mindful of what else you’re consuming as part of the dish.

 For example, if you’re chowing down on sushi, you need to be super aware of what other ingredients are included and whether they’ve been fully cooked.

 And just because the imitation crab itself is fully cooked doesn’t mean it’s shelf-stable.
 It should always be kept chilled or in the refrigerator (don’t leave it sitting out for more than 1 to 2 hours).

 Also, once a package has been opened, it should be consumed within 3 days.
 If it smells or looks “off” in any way, toss it — we promise, the risk of food poisoning when you’re pregnant isn’t worth it.

 Lastly, if you’re dining out, don’t feel shy about asking the server or chef what the imitation crab was made with.
 Again, it’s usually pollock, but it’s a good idea to double-check that it wasn’t made with any high mercury ingredients.